Track Customer Deposit Balances

 3. Click Save.

-The following steps to create the saved search include the specific criteria and results settings for creating a transaction saved search with deposit balances on sales orders.
-The saved search is complex in that it uses expressions and formulas.
+The saved search includes criteria and results settings for creating a transaction saved search with deposit balances on sales orders.
+The saved search is complex because it uses expressions and formulas.

 To create the saved search: